narekmarkosyan/yii-html-cache/README.md

 # Usage

-Add following code at beginning of `beforeAction` method in your controller
+Add following code at the beginning of `beforeAction` method in your controller

 ```php
 Yii::app()->htmlcache->loadFromCache($this, $action);
 ```

 Where `$action` is a first parameter of `beforeAction`.
-Or if you don't have `beforeAction` add following code to your controller
+Or if you don't have `beforeAction` add the following code to your controller

 ```php
 /**